 AARON WARNER has created ground-breaking cartoon features for newspapers and magazines worldwide.
 The critically acclaimed and wildly popular Adventures of Aaron ran for over 10 years, was read by over six million newspaper subscribers, and garnered a Rueben Award nomination from the National Cartoonist Society.
 From 2002 to 2007, Warner syndicated A College Girl Named Joe, a college-themed daily strip that became the number one downloaded comic feature through MCT Campus.
 Warner's "You Are Here" can be seen in a variety of newspapers and is available for publishing through Cartoonstock.com.
 He works with wife Angie at Cartoon Studios (cartoonistforhire.com) and his collected works are available at Amazon.com.

 DAVID BRANSTETTER is an artist from Evansville, Indiana with a BFA in graphic design.
-David was immensely affected by Image comics in the 90's but, as he grew, stopped reading and drawing comics altogether.
-In 2001 Sky Ape artist Richard Jenkins' work inspired David to create a new kind of comic book with a character that wasn't from another planet or created by a freak accident.
-In his Logic and Critical Thinking class David first heard the term "Straw Man."
-He unleashed Straw Man #1 in June, 2004 and has since released eight more issues of Straw Man, a color special, two 24 hour comics, and edited two other projects for the Comics Quest Creators Alliance.
-David blogs at strawmancomics.com.
-Straw Man comics can be bought at comixpress.com.
+In 2001 David was inspired to create a new kind of comic book with a character that wasn't from another planet or created by a freak accident.
+In his Logic and Critical Thinking class he first heard the term “Straw Man.”
+David unleashed Straw Man #1 in June, 2004, and is currently working on the 11th issue of his 12 part Straw Man story.
+In 2014, David was accepted into CBR's "The Line It Is Drawn" and landed a gig coloring a Vanguard serial in the pages of Savage Dragon.
+David blogs at strawmancomics.com Look for Straw Man on IndyPlanet.com.

 TERRY PAVLET is a freelance Illustrator and graphic designer who has worked in comics, RPG/CCG games, and books and magazines, with Image Comics, Ballantine Books, Wizards of the Coast, Disney, and many more.
 He has created covers, interiors and logos in genres as diverse as fantasy, horror, cartoon, children's works and even film noir.
 Indie Comics Magazine's Summer Issue cover is from Dusk Volume 3, published by Dusk Comics, about the life of a powerful and handsome vampire.
 Terry is currently plotting and creating covers for a Dusk Comics series called Strange Detective Mysteries.
 Visit one of the industry's most versatile artists at tpavlet.wordpress.com and facebook.com/tpavlet.